jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

+OCaml has three major compilers.

 The native OCaml compiler generates executable binaries that are very fast and lightweight.
 So if you had something you wanted to build with say GoLang, you can use OCaml or Reason instead and compile it with ocamlc.

 :::